airawat/cascading.accumulo/ReadMe.txt

-This repository includes soruce code for Cascading extensions for Accumulo developed by talk3 (Cascading 2.5.2, Accumulo 1.5.0).
+This repository includes source code for Cascading extensions for Accumulo developed by talk3 (Cascading 2.5.2, Accumulo 1.5.0).

 Examples for using the Cascading extensions for Accumulo are available at-
 ===========================================================================